TheEvilSkeleton/flatpak-remote/README.md

 As written previously, this setup is more complex than publishing on Flathub.

 ### Requirements
-- Full access to the repository
+- Full access to the repository and probably organization too.
-- Understanding with Flatpak (or not, if you want to learn)
+- Understanding with Flatpak (or not, if you want to learn).

 ### Preparing
 Before starting, create a new personal access token (PAT).
 [Generate a new token](https://github.com/settings/tokens/new), and copy the token in a safe space.
 The token should start with `ghp`. **Do not share the token with anyone!**